ply-ct/vscode-ply/README.md

-`ply.debugConfig` | Name of a launch configuration to use for debugging | (see below) `ply.nodePath` | Path to node executable | Find on your PATH; if not found, use node shipped with VS Code `ply.plyPath` | Path to ply package (relative to workspace folder) eg: "node_modules/ply-ct" | Use a bundled version of ply `ply.openFlowWhenRun` | Automatically open flows for live view when executing from Test Explorer | If Single (running a single flow)
+`ply.debugConfig` | Name of a launch configuration to use for debugging | (see below) `ply.nodePath` | Path to node executable | Find on your PATH; if not found, use node shipped with VS Code `ply.plyPath` | Path to ply package (relative to workspace folder) eg: "node_modules/ply-ct" | Use a bundled version of ply `ply.cwd` | Working directory for Ply test execution (relative to workspace folder) | Workspace folder root `ply.env` | Environment variables to apply for Ply test execution |
+`ply.plyPath` | Path to ply package (relative to workspace folder) eg: "node_modules/ply-ct" | Use a bundled version of ply `ply.openFlowWhenRun` | Automatically open flows for live view when executing from Test Explorer | If Single (running a single flow)

 ### Custom debug configuration